 Rua Poiais de São Bento 57

 Historic Shops of Lisbon

-At the time I’m writing this post, the list includes 82 officially recognized historic shops and Lisbon City Council just launched a pretty neat (but not necessarily comfortable to carry around) book listing all of them and their background stories.
+At the time I’m writing this post, the list includes 82 officially recognized historic shops.
+Lisbon City Council just launched a pretty neat (but not very portable) book listing all of them and their background stories.